WELCOME TO OUR RESEARCH GROUP....

 2016: The Loss of Function theory of Alzheimer's Disease.

-2016: The gate-plug mechanism whereby mutations in presenilin 1 cause Alzheimer's Disease: Loss of hydrophobic packing and stability in the membrane reduces cleavage accuracy and function.
-The properties can be correlated directly to clinical severity of PSEN1 variants.
+2016: The gate-plug mechanism whereby mutations in presenilin 1 cause Alzheimer's Disease: Loss of hydrophobic packing and stability in the membrane reduces cleavage accuracy.
+The properties lost by mutation correlate to clinical severity of PSEN1 variants.

 2015: The structure of β-amyloid in best agreement with available experimental data, from comparison of 21 force field methods.

 2015: The Energy Theory of Neurodegeneration.
-Neurodegeneration in ALS can be shown to be due, not to a specific toxic molecular mdoe of protein aggregation but to systemic energy burden of protein turonover.
-This increased energy cost correlates directly with patient data and explain many features of ALS not previously explained, including why protein misfolding causes disease specifically in neurons, the most energy-demanding cells of the body.
+Neurodegeneration in ALS can be due, not to a specific toxic molecular mode of protein aggregation but to systemic energy burden of protein turnover.
+This increased energy cost correlates with patient data.

 MAIN EARLY DISCOVERIES 2003-2009 (all as first author):

 2003: Explaining molecular co-evolution of metal ions and tetrapyrrole cofactors from thermodynamic stability and function (with U. Ryde).